 - Composition – Were the ingredients balanced? (did they give you like 3 fries and a bunch of mac salad or vice versa).
 Did they give you too much/not enough food?

-There were four restaurants from last years list didn’t make the cut this year:
+There were two restaurants from last years list didn’t make the cut this year:

-- Culver Hots (previously #5) – I reviewed a lot of places this year, and they fell a bit down the list due to the fact that there were so many all-stars this year.
+- JT’s Pizza and Plates (previously honorable mention) – I reviewed a lot of places this year, and they fell a bit down the list due to the fact that there were so many all-stars this year.

 I wanted to start this list off with an honorable mention: